usnistgov/chipsff/README.md

 - `orb`
 - `fairchem`

 **Note**: Some calculators may have additional dependencies or require specific versions of libraries.
 Please refer to their respective documentation for setup instructions.
+To install intermat package, see [here](https://github.com/usnistgov/intermat).

 ## Input File Parameters